Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: An application to teacher value-added

 \section{An application to teacher value-added}

-In this section, I use the proposed methods to estimate the teacher effects on student achievement (i.e., teacher value-added) in the public schools of New York City (NYC).
-I show that allowing value-added to vary with time and using the URE estimators (and forecasts) give significantly different empirical results compared to the conventional approach.
+I now apply the proposed methods to estimate TVA in the public schools of New York City (NYC).
+I show that allowing value-added to vary over time and using the URE estimators (and forecasts) lead to substantially different empirical results compared to the conventional approach.